Documentation / How to Provision Users to AD

 Projection Rule Provisions mesh objects as AD users in the IMObjects OU

-Projection Attribute Rules Maps mesh attributes to AD attributes (dn, sAMAccountName, displayName, givenName, sn, mail, department, title)
+Projection Attribute Rules Maps mesh attributes to AD attributes (cn, sAMAccountName, displayName, givenName, sn, mail, department, title)

 1